lge88/cross-review/README.md

   Given a list of peers, randomly assign reviewers to each peer.

   file
-    The file name of list of ids, if not provided, read from stdin.
+    The file name of list of ids.
+Use '-' to read file from stdin.

   N
     Number of reviewers.
 Default is 2.